 Since the 1970s, Penn Engineering has founded, developed, and implemented novel programs of recruitment and retention and has served as a model for the University at large as well as universities across the nation.
 In the early 70s, Dean Arthur E. Humphrey determined that a greater minority presence in Penn Engineering was imperative; at the same time, the National Academy of Engineering made a national commitment to increase underrepresented minority students in the field of engineering.
 Joseph Bordogna, Associate Dean of Penn Engineering at the time, joined the commitment toward increasing minority presence in engineering and decreasing minority attrition at Penn.
-Their mission was to recruit underrepresented students — both at the undergraduate and graduate levels — into a receptive, caring, and nurturing environment so intellectual and personal growth could flourish.
+Their mission was to support underrepresented students — both at the undergraduate and graduate levels — in a receptive, caring, and nurturing environment so intellectual and personal growth could flourish.

 In 1973, Dean Humphrey appointed alumnus Don Maynard (ChE‘74) to serve as Assistant to the Dean for Minorities.
 Upon Dean Humphrey’s departure in 1981, incoming Dean Bordogna appointed Ms. Cora Ingrum as Assistant to the Dean for Minority Programs.
 Given her interest and personal commitment to increasing underrepresented students in engineering, she was the ideal choice to succeed Maynard and serve as the first Director of the then-newly formed Office of Minority Programs.